eshmanev/crossovertest_accesscontrolsystem_v2/readme.txt

      client4     | Test123   | Client access service uses this user to be authenticated within the system (optional) client5     | Test123   | Client access service uses this user to be authenticated within the system (optional)

-   NOTE: Optionally you can update configuration files mentioned above with different credentials from the LDAP directory.

 1.2.
 Create the following user group in the LDAP directory: